Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Samaria Gorge.

-Knossos: This is one of the most famous archaeological sites in Greece, considered to have been an important city during the Minoan times.
+Knossos: This is one of Greece’s most famous archaeological sites, considered an important city during the Minoan times.
 Read more.

-Phaistos: The second-largest Minoan palace on the island that stands in a dramatic position on a hill overlooking the Messara plain in central Crete.
+Phaistos: The second-largest Minoan palace on the island that stands dramatically on a hill overlooking the Messara plain in central Crete.

-Heraklion Archaeological Museum: One of the most important museums in Europe, housing the largest known collection of Minoan artifacts.
+Heraklion Archaeological Museum: One of the most important museums in Europe, housing the most extensive known collection of Minoan artifacts.

 Samaria Gorge: This is a stunning 13-kilometer-long canyon (often listed as the longest in Europe) with a spectacular path through rocks that soar into the sky.
 You can join a trekking group to visit while you make new friends in Crete.

-Lake Voulismeni: Located in the Lasithi region, this is a beautiful lake once believed to be bottomless and is situated in the eastern town of Agios Nikolaos, connected to the sea.
+Lake Voulismeni: Located in the Lasithi region, this beautiful lake, once considered bottomless, is situated in the eastern town of Agios Nikolaos and is connected to the sea.

-Spinalonga: One of the most fascinating places to check out in Crete, this island is just off the coast near Plaka, an important archaeological site that once worked as a leper colony, you can read more here.
+Spinalonga: One of the most fascinating places to check out in Crete, this island is just off the coast near Plaka Beach.
+It is an important archaeological site that once worked as a leper colony.
+You can read more about the history of Spinalonga here.

 Top Places to Visit in Corfu